Bros-AI/Ciiircle/README.md

 > *"Un soir, alors que j'étais seul dans mon bain, je me suis amusé à créer un groupe WhatsApp qui s'appelle : 'the smartest guy I know'..."*

-This project was born from a spontaneous social experiment by **Oussama Amar** during a moment of reflection in his bathtub.
+This project was born from a spontaneous social experiment by **Oussama Ammar** during a moment of reflection in his bathtub.
 What started as a playful WhatsApp group became a fascinating exploration of human connection, cultural dynamics, and the power of selective curation.

 ### The Original Experiment